kellysutton/kelly_profile/README.md

 * gitlog
 * gpom
-* Branch inf on the prompt
+* Branch info on the prompt

 ## Install process